shtse8/SotiMediaOrganizer/README.md

 # SotiMediaOrganizer (SMO)

-**SotiMediaOrganizer** (SMO) is your ultimate solution for organizing and decluttering your digital photo and video collection.
-Whether you're a casual snapper or a professional photographer, SMO provides the tools you need to make sense of thousands of files—quickly, efficiently, and smartly.
+**SotiMediaOrganizer** (SMO) is your ultimate tool for organizing and decluttering your digital photo and video collection.
+Whether you're a casual photographer or a seasoned professional, SMO offers intelligent solutions to bring order to your growing media library, efficiently and effortlessly.

-## 🚀 Features at a Glance
+## 🚀 Key Features

-- **Intelligent Organization**: Automatically sorts your photos and videos based on metadata like creation date, geolocation, and camera model.
+- **Smart Organization**: Automatically organizes photos and videos by metadata like creation date, geolocation, and camera model.
-- **Cutting-Edge Deduplication**: Detects and groups duplicates with precision using advanced algorithms such as MinHash, VP Tree, and DBSCAN.
+- **Advanced Deduplication**: Eliminate duplicate files with cutting-edge algorithms like MinHash, VP Tree, DBSCAN, and Dynamic Time Warping (DTW).
-- **Performance First**: Optimized for both Windows and Ubuntu, leveraging powerful tools like Sharp and FFmpeg for downscaling, ensuring a fast and smooth experience.
+- **Blazing Performance**: Optimized for speed with tools like Sharp and FFmpeg, ensuring smooth operation on both Windows and Ubuntu.
-- **Customizable Directory Structure**: Tailor the organization to fit your style with a flexible format string system.
+- **Flexible Directory Structure**: Customize the folder hierarchy to fit your organizational style using an intuitive format string system.
-- **Resume Anytime**: A robust caching mechanism ensures you can pause and resume deduplication at your convenience.
+- **Pause and Resume**: Robust caching allows you to pause and resume deduplication tasks at any time.
-- **HEIC and DNG Support**: Need to process HEIC or DNG files?
-No problem—just recompile libvips following their guidelines.
+- **Wide Format Support**: Handle everything from JPEG to HEIC, and MP4 to DNG—just recompile libvips for specialized formats.

-## 🌟 Installation
+## 🌟 Easy Installation

-Install SMO globally with Bun:
+Get started with SMO in no time by installing it globally with Bun:

 ```bash
 bun install --global @sotilab/smo